DevOpsJeremy/DevOpsJeremy.github.io/docs/blog/posts/Running LLM in a CI pipeline.md

 | Gitlab CI | A free CI/CD pipeline system developed by Gitlab for running automated jobs in the same environment as your git repository |
 | Github Actions | Same as Gitlab CI, but provided by Github |

+!!! note

+    In this article I won't be getting too deep into exactly what Ollama is and how it works.
+To learn more about it, check out their [GitHub](https://github.com/ollama/ollama).

 ### Setup

 To start, you'll need either a [Github](https://github.com) or [Gitlab](https://gitlab.com) account and you'll need to create your first repository[^1][^2].
 Once that's done, create a basic CI/CD pipeline: